 Keep documentation of the training in your personnel file and in your records at home.

 Health and Safety Training Exceptions

-If you are an infant teacher or an administrator in a program with infants enrolled, then you must complete the NC specific Infant Toddler Safe Sleep and Sudden Infant Death Syndrome (SIDS) Risk Reduction in Child Care training.
+If you are an infant teacher or an administrator in a program with infants enrolled or a FCCH operator, then you must complete the NC specific Infant Toddler Safe Sleep and Sudden Infant Death Syndrome (SIDS) Risk Reduction in Child Care training.
 Child Care Rules .0102(2); .0705(f) and .1705(a)(6)